Skip to content

 ISA lenses, recipe ladder, in-code map.

 Shared vocabulary with the field, not a constraint on implementation.
-CORA borrows ISA names (Asset, Recipe, Zone) and PROV-O semantics so a facility engineer recognises the model on first contact.
+CORA borrows two kinds of things from standards: names (so a facility engineer recognises the model on first contact) and protocols (so clients and edges interoperate).
 The standards lend the shape; the implementation stays CORA's.

 Standard Provides Lands in